 A SEASONED PROFESSIONAL

-With over a decade of hard graft and experience as a professional musician, writing, recording and playing his way around the UK & Ireland, Gareth Davies-Jones is most certainly one of the best kept roots/acoustic secrets on the British music scene - an artist who has served his apprenticeship well and gathered a discerning following.
+With over fifteen years of hard graft and experience as a professional musician, writing, recording and playing his way around the UK & Ireland, Gareth Davies-Jones is most certainly one of the best kept roots/acoustic secrets on the British music scene - an artist who has served his apprenticeship well and gathered a discerning following.